-As reported on a Schedule 13G/A filed with the SEC on February 2, 2021.
-Consists of (i) 8,365,764 shares of common stock held by ARCH Venture Fund VII, L.P. ("ARCH VII"), and (ii) 1,682,417 shares of common stock held by ARCH Venture Fund VIII Overage, L.P.

-("ARCH VIII Overage").
+(1) As reported on a Schedule 13G/A filed with the SEC on February 11, 2022.
+Consists of (i) 8,365,764 shares of common stock held by ARCH Venture Fund VII, L.P. ("ARCH VII"), and (ii) 1,682,417 shares of common stock held by ARCH Venture Fund VIII Overage, L.P. ("ARCH VIII Overage").
 ARCH Venture Partners VII, L.P. ("AVP VII LP"), as the sole general partner of ARCH VII, may be deemed to beneficially own certain of the shares held by ARCH VII.
-AVP VII LP disclaims beneficial ownership of all shares held by ARCH VII in which AVP VII LP does not have an actual pecuniary interest.
+AVP VII LP does not have an actual pecuniary interest.
 ARCH Venture Partners VII, LLC ("AVP VII LLC"), as the sole general partner of AVP VII LP, may be deemed to beneficially own the shares held by ARCH VII.
+AVP VII LLC disclaims beneficially own the shares held by ARCH VII.
 AVP VII LLC disclaims beneficial ownership of all shares held by ARCH VII in which AVP VII LLC does not have an actual pecuniary interest.
-ARCH Venture Partners VII, LLC disclaims beneficial ownership of all shares held by ARCH VII in which AVP VII LLC does not have an actual pecuniary interest.
-ARCH Venture Partners VIII, LLC ("AVP VIII LLC"), as the sole general partner of ARCH VIII Overage, may be deemed to beneficially own the shares held by ARCH VIII Overage.
-AVP VIII LLC disclaims beneficial ownership of all shares held by ARCH VIII LC does not have an actual pecuniary interest.
-As managing directors of AVP VII LP and AVP VIII LLC, each of Keith Crandell, Clinton Bybee, and Robert T. Nelsen (the "ARCH Managing Directors") may be deemed to share the power to direct the disposition and vote of, and therefore to beneficially own, the shares held by ARCH VIII Overage except to the extent of any actual pecuniary interest.
-The address of ARCH VIII Overage except to the extent of any actual pecuniary interest.
-The address of ARCH VII ARCH OVERAGE VIII LLC, and the ARCH Managing Directors is 8755 West Higgins Avenue, Suite 1025, Chicago, Illinois 60631.
+ARCH Venture Partners VIII, LLC ("AVP VIII LLC"), as the sole general partner of AVP VII LLC does not have an actual pecuniary interest.
+ARCH Venture Partners VIII, LLC ("AVP VIII LLC"), as the sole general partner of AVP VII LLC does not have an actual pecuniary interest.

+LLC"), as the sole general partner of ARCH VIII Overage, may be deemed to beneficially own the shares held by ARCH VIII Overage.
+AVP VIII LLC disclaims beneficial ownership of all shares held by ARCH VIII Overage in which AVP VIII LLC does not have an actual pecuniary interest.
+As managing directors of AVP VII LP and AVP VIII LLC, each of Keith Crandell, Clinton Bybee, and Robert T. Nelsen (the "ARCH Managing Directors") may be deemed to share the power to direct the disposition and vote of, and therefore to beneficially own, the shares held by ARCH VIII and ARCH VIII Overage.
+The ARCH Managing Directors disclaim beneficial ownership of all shares held by ARCH VII and ARCH VIII Overage except to the extent of any actual pecuniary interest.
+The address of ARCH VII, ARCH Overage VIII, AVP VII LP, AVP VII LLC, and the ARCH Managing Directors is 8755 West Higgins Avenue, Suite 1025, Chicago, Illinois 60631.